olim88/rezepte/README.md

  - converting between units based of user prefrence
  - searching the users recipes

+## releases
+there are currently no built relases avalible
+## build
+can be built using android stuido

 ## examlple xml saveing format (with coments

 ### search data XML